Galapagos North and Central Islands & Inca Discovery

 Included in this trip is your transfer to the airport and your flight to Lima.
 A transfer will be waiting for you at Lima airport and will transfer you to your hotel.
 Overnight in Lima.
-Note: If you have pre-booked the Peru Culinary Theme Pack, your Lima cooking class will be today and the Cuzco cooking class will be on Day 8 (or if you have post-trip stay booked in Cusco your CEO can help you change it to Day 14, the departure day).
 Known as the City of Kings, Peru’s capital city Lima was founded by Francisco Pizarro on the Day of the Three Kings (Epiphany) in 1535.
 The Plaza de Armas is the heart of old Lima, and it is here you find the Cathedral, Government Palace and Archbishop’s Palace.
 The Cathedral dates back to the 1700s and houses the remains of the conquistador Pizarro.
 To get a feel for colonial Lima, take a cab to the Plaza de Armas and watch the changing of the Palace Guard in the afternoon.
 Walk the streets surrounding the Jirón de la Unión for great examples of Spanish-colonial architecture and to get a taste for life in a large South American city.
 An optional city tour visits many of the city’s highlights.
 There are many fine museums in and around the city, including the Museo Rafael Larco Herrera, which houses an equally impressive collection of pottery, mummies and textiles from the Paracas and Nazca cultures.
 The more affluent coastal districts of Miraflores, Barranco and San Isidro offer good nightlife and cafés all within walking distance.
 Limeños (Lima’s residents) are friendly, and the city is filled with excellent restaurants; seafood lovers in particular should be sure to try a ceviche, for which Lima is well known.
 NOTE: Care should be taken when wandering around on your own in central Lima, as some areas can be dangerous and pickpockets are daring.